INFOSYS221-2021/lab-04-group/README.md

 Give an example of a list or collection in this program.
 What is saved in the list / collection?

 Answer- def chooseRandomMoveFromList(board, movesList):
- # Returns a valid move from the passed list on the passed board.
- # Returns None if there is no valid move.

  possibleMoves = []
  for i in movesList:
   if isSpaceFree(board, i):